JBlitzar/Text2Image/NOTES.md

 Jul 28:

 - Okay, `xa_clip_fid` is doing ok, but I think its time to pause training.
 So far, `jxa` is our best, so I'm going to try to code up super-resolution.

+Jul 29:

+- Coded up, but didn't run super-resolution.
+Looking back on results and notes, I fear the models are horribly overfit.
+Like how prompts styled like the testset perform better, and how its only really good at airplanes, baseball, and bathrooms.
+Perhaps I will revisit coco and try oxfordflowers or CUB for a bit.
+IDK.